Holly Neighborhood, Austin, TX

 Section - North

-Units are constructed largely out of prefabricated wood trusses and 2x6 wood framing to limit the embodied energy of materials.
+Units are constructed largely out of prefabricated wood trusses and 2x6 wood framing to limit the upfront carbon of materials.
 Three-story units are accessed by an elevated street supported by prefabricated concrete and beams.